 Keep in mind that servicers often make mistakes when servicing loans and in the foreclosure process.
 A lawyer could uncover errors that you won't even notice.

-If the servicer denies your modification request, in many cases, you'll also get some time to make an appeal.
+If the servicer denies your modification request, in many cases, you'll also get some time to appeal.
 An attorney might be able to help you in showcasing why the servicer made an error in denying your application so that you're more likely to get approved for the modification in your appeal.

 The following are a few situations where you probably don't need to hire an attorney to assist with the modification process.